Practice overview

 - Acting for the insured in relation to coverage under a combined PII, PL and CAR policy following the failure of transformers in an off-shore windfarm.

-- Advising insured in relation to coverage under CAR (PL extension) and PII in relation to c.£2m losses following the failure of defective underpinning.
+- Advising insured in relation to coverage under CAR (PL extension) and PII following the failure of defective underpinning.

 - Advising insurers as to coverage under PII policy in relation to restitutionary claim against D&B Contractors.